MissMeriel/inference_engine/README.md

 ### 1. Clone the repo.

-To clone from an anonymized git:
+To clone from an anonymized GitHub:
 ```
 git clone https://github.com/Anon06160006/inference-engine
 ```